 This type of attack inserts malicious code into a website.
 Its target is the website user, threatening sensitive user information.

 A configuration error that can be exploited by attackers.
 For example:

 - No password strength requirements to prevent users from setting weak passwords that can easily be found in dictionary attacks

 - Web server directory listings left enabled, possibly exposing files that shouldn’t be seen

 - Unused software modules or plugins left enabled, increasing the attack surface

 Especially out-of-date software.
 As more time passes without getting security updates, attackers can examine code for bugs and flaws that could be exploited.
 Thus, a given piece of software that was secure at one time may be vulnerable six months later or even the next day.

-For more on vulnerability categories, see our blog post OWASP Top 10.
+For more on vulnerability categories, see our blog post on the OWASP Top 10.
 OWASP is the Open Web Application Security Project, which defines itself as “a nonprofit foundation that works to improve the security of software.
 Through community-led open-source software projects, hundreds of local chapters worldwide, tens of thousands of members, and leading educational and training conferences, the OWASP Foundation is the source for developers and technologists to secure the web.”